ecsyjs/ecsy/docs/manual/Architecture.md

 ### Tag Components

-Some components don't store data and are used to tag some entities.
-It's recommended to extends `TagComponent` on these cases so the engine could, eventually, optimize the usage of this component.
+Some components don't store data and are used just as tags.
+In these cases it is recommended to extends `TagComponent` so the engine could, eventually, optimize the usage of this component.

 ```javascript
 class Enemy extends TagComponent {}